svolpe96/NorthStar-Enterprise-Lab/README.md

 # NorthStar Enterprise Lab

-NorthStar is my home enterprise lab.
+NorthStar is my home enterprise environment.
 I built it to get more hands-on with Cisco networking, Windows Server, Active Directory, Proxmox, security, troubleshooting, and eventually Azure.

 This repo is a work in progress.
 I'm using it to keep track of what I've built, what changed, what broke, and how I fixed it.